General Grade information

 F -2.0 -4.0 -6.0 -8.0 -10.0

-The grade-point balance is particularly useful if your GPA is below 2.0, since it gives you insight into what you have to do to get into good academic standing.
-For example, if you have a grade-point balance of -16 (deficit of 16 grade points), you must improve your grade-point balance by achieving grades above C in an appropriate number of units.
-In this case, you could eliminate this negative balance (or deficit) by earning grades of B in 16 units or A in 8 units.
-Use Table 3 to find other combinations of grades that would eliminate this deficit.
+The grade-point balance is helpful if your GPA is below 2.0, as it shows what you need to do to regain good academic standing.
+For example, a balance of -16 means you need to earn grades above C in enough units to eliminate this deficit.
+Earning B grades in 16 units or A grades in 8 units would do this.
+Use Table 3 or the GPA & GPB Calculator to see which combinations you need to improve your overall GPA.

 Many courses offer the option of "optional grading," allowing you to choose between receiving a letter grade or a "passed/not passed" (P/NP) when registering for the course on GOLD.
 If you opt for P/NP and acheive a grade of at least a C, you will "Pass" the course and earn units.
 However, if you earn a C- or lower, will have "Not Passed" the course and will not receive units.
 P/NP courses will have no impact on your GPA.